Men in Black: The Game: Gameplay

 Men in Black: The Game is a survival horror game played from a third-person perspective, with fixed camera angles and pre-rendered backgrounds much like Resident Evil.
 The game is divided across four levels with each one includes puzzles that must be solved by the player to progress.
 Aside from the first level where you can only play as Agent J, the player can choose to be Agents J, K, or L in the other three levels.
 The dialogue changes based on which Agent you choose but the mission and game progression stay the same.

 The player's character can jump, kick, punch, examine items, and dodge attacks.
 The player must find key cards, deactivate security systems, and read messages to proceed through each level, while fighting enemies that include grey aliens, large bugs, and spore frogs.
-Nine weapons are featured in the game, 2 are earthling weapons including a M1911 pistol(Only used by J.) and Sawed-off Shotgun and while 7 are alien weapons such as the neuralyzer and Noisy Cricket, both from the film.
+Nine weapons are featured in the game, 2 are earthling weapons including a M1911 pistol(Only used by J.) and Sawed-off Shotgun and while 7 are alien weapons such as the neuralyzer.
+De-Atomizer Pistol, Series 4 De-Atomizer, Noisy Cricket, Carbonizer, Single-barrel Plasma Gun and Tri-barrel Plasma Gun: all from the film.
 Only one weapon can be used for each level though a cheat code can allow players to carry all the weapons at once.
 Fist fights against enemies occur frequently due to a limited amount of ammunition.
 The Windows version does not support the use of a gamepad.

 All cutscenes are shown in 2D animation in a style of a comic book.
 Aesthetically, both PC and PlayStation versions are identical except for the saving system; the former allows players to save manually at any point in the game whereas the latter can only be saved when accomplishing mission objectives.